This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 The male parts: stamen including the anthers and filaments- on a tomato the anthers are fused into an anther cone.

-The anther cones mature and dry out or “dehisce” or release the pollen before the flower is fully open, fertilizing the ovules.
+The anther cones mature and dry out or “dehisce” and release the pollen before the flower is fully open, fertilizing the ovules.

-The flower on the left is opened, and too late to pollinate, but is about right to collect pollen from.
+The flower on the left is opened, and too late to use as the mother in a cross (because it’s already self-pollinated), but is right to collect pollen from.

 In the inflorescence on the right, there is one flower in which the sepals have just begun to open, and is a prime candidate for crossing.